 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive materials, and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+The State Health Departments and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source is 3 groundwater wells.
+Our water source is 5 groundwater wells.
 The water from each well is disinfected with sodium hypochlorite prior to distribution.
-As a result of elevated lead, copper and iron levels phosphate is added for sequestration and corrosion control at a Horicon Well.
+As a result of elevated lead, copper and iron levels phosphate is added for sequestration and corrosion control and soda ash is added for pH adjustment at the Horicon Well house.
 There is also a 500,000-gallon storage tank, which serves as backup when there is a high demand on the water system.
-Additionally, we have a well located on Library Avenue.
-This well was not used in 2014, but is available to be used should an emergency arise.